SathyaBhat/sathyasays.com/content/posts/2010-09-05-ubuntu-bug-625193-we-cant-fix-it-because-your-description-didnt-include-enough-information.md

 >
 > Expected Results:
 >
-> Expecting a cool and awesome looking wallpaper for &#8220;the perfect 10&#8221; because Ubuntu is awesome and therefore the wallpaper should reflect this awesomeness.
+> Expecting a cool and awesome looking wallpaper for "the perfect 10" because Ubuntu is awesome and therefore the wallpaper should reflect this awesomeness.
 >
 > Actual Results:
 >